 As more telehealth services are available to patients outside of clinical locations, there will be more opportunity to collect data and a higher degree of dependence on interoperability.
 Providers will have to up their game from just providing and recording facts to passing on critical insight back into these interactions to maximise the benefits to the patient.

-8. Security, patient privacy and consent
+8. Security, patient privacy and consent are all key to successful telehealth outcomes

 The use of telehealth requires patient and provider trust and ongoing consent to be at the forefront of managing experiences and expectations.
 Transparent data governance frameworks — including cloud risk assessment, audits, and the role of data protection as users in Privacy Impact Assessments — is key to supporting the adoption of telehealth and virtual health solutions.